tomlamphier/argon/content/docs/techniques/advanced-kick-one-steps.md

 5. Inside crescent kick off front leg, place it down, turning back hook kick with back leg, reverse osoto.
 Those able: instead of reverse osoto, keep turning so you face back, drop with palms to the floor, working leg goes straight back, reverse sweep, then come up.

+6. Inside crescent kick off the back leg, cross over in front and place it down.
+Jump back kick with other leg.